Coordination of a Regional Biodiversity Conservation Strategy

 As hundreds of thousands of acres of the Bay Area have burned recently in wildfires, our members are in a constant cycle of research and innovation as we learn to live with fire on the landscape.
 Collecting and analyzing data to support this paradigm shift is key.
 The Wildfire Data Working Group (WDWG) is focused on regional coordination of data collected before, during, and after wildfires for informed decision making by land management organizations and agencies.
 TOGETHER Bay Area convenes this working group of data compilers to learn from one another, share information, and build our regional understanding of the impacts of fire on the land.

-Watch recordings of past sessions here.
-Contact info: Tom Robinson, [email protected]
+Watch recordings of past sessions >

-Regional Coordination with FLAME
+Partnership with FLAME

 Since most wildfire-related topics have a planning and data side and an implementation side, the Wildfire Data Working Group and FLAME work in partnership to better serve a broad range of wildfire-related positions by efficiently moving forward a common agenda.

-Contact info: Tatiana Manzanillo, [email protected]
+Want to get involved?
+Contact Tatiana Manzanillo, [email protected]

 Resources